-If the macro NODEBUG is defined before the EUnit header file is included, these macros have no effect; see Compilation control macros for details.
+If the macro NODEBUG is defined before the EUnit header file is included, these macros have no effect.

-debugHere

-Just prints a marker showing the current file and line number.
+- debugHere Just prints a marker showing the current file and line number.
 Note that this is an argument-less macro.
-The result is always ok.

-debugMsg(Text)

-Outputs the message Text (which can be a plain string, an IO-list, or just an atom).
-The result is always ok.
+The result is always ok. - debugMsg(Text) Outputs the message Text (which can be a plain string, an IO-list, or just an atom).
+The result is always ok. - debugFmt(FmtString, Args) This formats the text like io:format(FmtString, Args) and outputs it like debugMsg.
+The result is always ok. - debugVal(Expr) Prints both the source code for Expr and its current value.

-'''

-debugFmt(FmtString, Args)

-'''

-This formats the text like io:format(FmtString, Args) and outputs it like debugMsg.
-The result is always ok.

-'''

-debugVal(Expr)

-'''

-Prints both the source code for Expr and its current value.
 E.g., ?debugVal(f(X)) might be displayed as "f(X) = 42".
-(Large terms are truncated to the depth given by the macro EUNIT_DEBUG_VAL_DEPTH, which defaults to 15 but can be overridden by the user.)
-The result is always the value of Expr, so this macro can be wrapped around any expression to display its value when the code is compiled with debugging enabled.
+(Large terms are shown truncated.)
+The result is always the value of Expr, so this macro can be wrapped around any expression to display its value when the code is compiled with debugging enabled. - debugTime(Text,Expr) Prints Text and the wall clock time for evaluation of Expr.

-'''

-debugVal(Expr, Depth)

-'''

-Like debugVal (Expr), but prints terms truncated to the given depth.

-'''

-debugTime(Text,Expr)

-'''

-Prints Text and the wall clock time for evaluation of Expr.
 The result is always the value of Expr, so this macro can be wrapped around any expression to show its run time when the code is compiled with debugging enabled.
 For example, List1 = ?debugTime("sorting", lists:sort(List)) might show as "sorting: 0.015 s".